Home > Pies, Tarts, and Crisps > Winter Citrus and Cream Oatmeal Tarts

 Winter Citrus and Cream Oatmeal Tarts

-These Mini Winter Citrus and Cream Oatmeal Tarts is a small batch dessert to celebrate the sweet and tart fruits of the season.
-Fresh pink grapefruit, white grapefruit and oranges are lightly sweetened with a honey lime glaze and set on a light whipped coconut cream.
+These Mini Winter Citrus and Cream Oatmeal Tarts are a small batch dessert to celebrate the sweet and tart fruits of the season.
+Fresh pink grapefruit, white grapefruit, and oranges are lightly sweetened with a honey lime glaze and set on a light whipped coconut cream.
 A healthier dessert that is just as decadent!

 Winter Citrus and Cream Oatmeal Tarts